mchail/sheroku/README.md

 ## Security

 It's a bad idea to use this in a coffee shop.
-Your redis/mongo shell connections are probably made using unencrypted traffic.
+Your redis/mongo shell connections are probably made over unencrypted traffic.
 If you must connect while on a public network, first ssh into a remote terminal (to a more trusted traffic origin), and connect from there.

 2013 / Steve McHail
 LICENSE: [WTFPL](http://en.wikipedia.org/wiki/WTFPL)